nowakowsk/dukcpp/README.md

 } // namespace duk
 ```

-Now whenever an ES function expects `MyClass` parameter, it will also accept `MyBaseClass` objects.
+Now whenever an ES function expects `MyBaseClass` parameter, it will also accept `MyClass` objects.

-In ES context, it is up to the user to make sure the prototype chain of bound classes reflects their inheritance relations in C++.
+In ES context, it is up to the user to make sure the prototype chain of bound classes reflects their inheritance relations in C++ code.

 See `test/inheritance.cpp` for an example.